dkuzhanov/Mapable/plugins/com.phonegap.plugins.PushPlugin/README.md

-# Cordova Push Notifications Plugin for Android, iOS, WP8, Windows8, BlackBerry 10 and Amazon Fire OS
+# [DEPRECATED] Cordova Push Notifications Plugin for Android, iOS, WP8, Windows8, BlackBerry 10 and Amazon Fire OS

+### _This plugin is deprecated, i.e. it is no longer maintained.
+Going forward additional features and bug fixes will be added to the new [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push) repository._

 ## DESCRIPTION